SAP/openui5-docs/docs/Using_and_Nesting_Components_346599f.md

 #### Migration

 If you have been reusing components before we introduced the reuse feature described above, we recommend that you refactor your code and implement the new logic.

-If you use a component that is embedded in a library, and the application declares a dependency to that library, remove the dependency to the library from the embedding application.
-Make sure that the application code does not contain any direct references to the component or the embedding application.

 |Old Code